gagle/raspberrypi-motd/README.md

 $ sudo chmod +x motd.sh
 ```

 The following steps may vary depending on the OS.
-Tested with the Arch Linux ARM distribution.

 - Autoexecute the script when the user logs in.
 There are multiple locations from where you can start the `motd.sh` script, for example `~/.bashrc`.
 Append the following line: